Foster Care

 How long does it take to become a foster parent in Indiana?

-It's important to remember that this process ensures that you and your home are ready to provide a safe and nurturing environment for a child in need.
+This ensures that you and your home are ready to provide a safe and nurturing environment for a child in need.

 Can single individuals apply to become foster parents in Indiana?

 As a single foster parent, you'll need to demonstrate that you have a strong support system and resources to balance work and caregiving responsibilities.
-Many single individuals have become successful foster parents, providing loving homes to children in need.

 Can you adopt children in care in Indiana?